 A minor in writing allows students to study writing as a discipline, a means of self-expression, and an academic and professional tool.
 It’s an ideal complement for any degree or career that values expertise in written discourse for both traditional and electronic formats.

-Film StudiesThe English major’s concentration in film studies combines a foundation in the study of English literature with a strong film studies component.
-While studying a fundamental literary subject such as Shakespeare, students will learn about the history of cinema and the contributions of influential auteurs, as well as the complex dynamics between film and literature.
-Students will also have the opportunity to perform in-depth studies of important genres and pivotal movements or nationalities.
-The study of film necessarily includes reading films critically, researching current scholarship, and writing original arguments.
-In the spring semester of their senior year, students will demonstrate their knowledge by writing a thesis that features film exclusively or combines film and literature.
+Film studies combines a foundation in English literature with a strong film studies component.
+While studying a fundamental literary subject such as Shakespeare, students learn about the history of cinema, the contributions of influential auteurs, and the complex dynamics between film and literature.
+Students read films critically, research current scholarship, write original arguments and have the opportunity to perform in-depth studies of important genres and pivotal movements or nationalities.
+In their final semester, students write a thesis featuring film or a combination of film and literature.